 Share your deadline with your developer and express the importance of that deadline.
-In other words, did you just pick a due date because that sounded convenient (at the end of the month, before the new year, etc.) or do you have an event, marketing campaign or other factor that is determining the deadline which can not be missed without major impact to your business?
+In other words, did you just pick a due date because that sounded convenient (at the end of the month, before the new year, etc.), or do you have an event, marketing campaign, or another factor that is determining the deadline which cannot be missed without major impact to your business?

 People often lump design and development into a single discipline.
 This is in part because it’s hard to throw a rock and not hit someone who calls themselves a website designer and developer.
 They do this because they provide both these services to their clients.
 However, and I made this point earlier, I believe these to be very different skill sets.

 Sure, there are people out there that do both fairly well, however, given the fact that there are also people out there that make a very solid living being just a designer or just a developer.
-I am going to argue that they are very different skills and no one can do both equally as well.
+I am going to argue that they are very different skills, and no one can do both equally as well.

 My point is not to discourage you from hiring a single freelancer but to evaluate their skill set very carefully.
-Do not assume that because they say they are both programmer and designer that they are good at both.
+Do not assume that because they say they are both programmers and designers that they are good at both.

 Personally, I would rather have a website built by a good programmer and an OK designer than the other way around.
-Design is subjective but clean code, site performance and reliability are not.
+Design is subjective but clean code; site performance and reliability are not.

-Will you be able to get someone to work within that fancy framework, that cutting-edge design or complex custom software piece?
+Will you be able to get someone to work within that fancy framework, that cutting-edge design, or complex custom software piece?
 What will it cost and what is the lifespan before the design is tossed aside as a short-term fad or the 3rd party integration must be overhauled because of an upgrade on the provider’s side?